MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 For more detailed cmdlet examples, see [Monitor and Report for Data Deduplication](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831505(v=ws.11)).

 ### Monitor backup storage
-In our configuration example, the 7.2 TB volumes are filled with 10 TB of "logical" data \(the size of the data when it is not deduplicated\) stored in 10 x 1 TB dynamic VHDX files.
+In our configuration example, the 7.2-TB volumes are filled with 10 TB of "logical" data \(the size of the data when it isn't deduplicated\) stored in 10 x 1 TB dynamic VHDX files.
 As these files accumulate additional backup data, they'll slowly fill up the volume.
-If the savings percentage resulting from deduplication is high enough, all 10 files will be able to reach their maximum logical size but still fit in the 7.2 TB volume \(potentially there might even be additional space to allocate additional VHDX files for DPM servers to use\).
+If the savings percentage resulting from deduplication is high enough, all 10 files will be able to reach their maximum logical size and still fit in the 7.2-TB volume \(potentially there might even be additional space to allocate additional VHDX files for DPM servers to use\).
 But if the size savings from deduplication aren't sufficient, the space on the volume might run out before the VHDX files reach their full logical size and the volume will be full.
 To prevent volumes becoming full, we recommend the following:

 -   Be conservative in volume size requirements and allow for some overprovisioning of storage.
-It is recommended to allow for a buffer of at least 10% when planning for backup storage usage to allow for expected variations in deduplication savings and data churn.
+It's recommended to allow for a buffer of at least 10% when planning for backup storage usage to allow for expected variations in deduplication savings and data churn.

 -   Monitor the volumes used for backup storage to ensure that space utilization and deduplication savings rates are at expected levels.